Free tool · No signup required

 Australia uses a progressive tax system — you pay higher rates only on the portion of income within each bracket, not on your entire salary.
 The first $18,200 is tax-free for Australian residents.

-FY 2024-25 income tax brackets
+▶FY 2026-27 income tax brackets

-The current Australian tax brackets for residents (FY 2024-25, also applying in FY 2025-26) are: 0% up to $18,200, 16% from $18,201 to $45,000, 30% from $45,001 to $135,000, 37% from $135,001 to $190,000, and 45% above $190,000.
-These rates were updated in the Stage 3 tax cuts, reducing the 19% and 32.5% rates that applied previously.
+The current Australian tax brackets for residents (FY 2026-27) are: 0% up to $18,200, 15% from $18,201 to $45,000, 30% from $45,001 to $135,000, 37% from $135,001 to $190,000, and 45% above $190,000.
+The 15% rate was 16% in FY 2025-26 and is legislated to drop to 14% from 1 July 2027.

 For a deeper explanation of how each bracket works and how capital gains interact with your income tax, read our complete guide to Australian PAYG tax.

-Understanding your take-home pay
+▶Understanding your take-home pay

 The Low Income Tax Offset (LITO) further reduces tax for incomes under $66,667.
 This pay calculator applies LITO automatically — you'll see the saving in your breakdown.

-Medicare levy and surcharge
+▶Medicare levy and surcharge

-The Medicare levy is 2% of taxable income for residents, with a low-income phase-in from $24,276 to $30,345.
-If you earn over $93,000 and don't have private hospital cover, you may also pay the Medicare levy surcharge (1%–1.5% depending on income).
+The Medicare levy is 2% of taxable income for residents, with a low-income phase-in from $24,276 to $30,345 (FY 2025-26 thresholds, the latest published).
+If you earn over $105,000 as a single and don't have private hospital cover, you may also pay the Medicare levy surcharge (1%–1.5% depending on income).

-HELP/HECS repayments
+▶HELP/HECS repayments

-Employer superannuation
+▶Employer superannuation

 Frequently asked questions